|

 Crow

-and the Water Jug
+the Water Jug

 |